Lothiraldan/saltpad/README.rst

 | 2014.8.dev   | rest_tornado  | * (all)          | YES        |                                   |
 +--------------+---------------+------------------+------------+-----------------------------------+

-Here is the list of issues about the salt-api format standardisation that would make the saltpad job much much easier:
+Here is the list of issues about the salt-api format standardization that would make the saltpad job much much easier:

 * https://github.com/saltstack/salt/issues/23131
 * https://github.com/saltstack/salt/issues/19018